 When it comes to wellbeing, there’s no one-size-fits-all approach.
 Some people may find meditation to be incredibly helpful while others prefer a sweaty workout to de-stress.
 As an HR leader, it’s important to give employees options when crafting a benefits package or putting resources together for your company.

-Aside from diverse benefits, our panelists suggest the following for employers who want to give their teams more choices when it comes to wellbeing:
+Aside from diverse benefits, our panelists suggest the following for employers who want to give their teams more choices when it comes to promoting employee wellbeing:

 4. Make Wellbeing a Habit